amagura/zelda-battery/README.md

 -->
 # Supported Platforms
 ## Windows
 Windows XP and later are supported; support for older versions of Windows may come later.

 ## Linux
 Kernels >= 2.6.24 are supported; support for older kernels is not a priority, but may be added <s>if you say pretty please</s> later.

 ## *BSD
 Most BSDs should be supported: as long as you have [`sysctlbyname`](http://www.daemon-systems.org/man/sysctlbyname.3.html), you should be fine.
-BSD systems known to work (i.e. systems I've personally tested ZBatt on):
+BSD systems known to work:
 * DragonFlyBSD
 * FreeBSD